bykowskiolaf/subscriber-tinder/README.md

   npm install
 ```

-4. Edit the .env config with your client id and secret.
+4. Edit the .env config with your client id, secret, redirect URI and mongoDB link.

 5. Build the neccessary tailwind files using: